sozimek/sozimek.github.io/index.md

 * dashboard,
 * and anything else you want

 as a YAML file and store it in the same repo where you keep your application code.
 Time to deploy?
-Just run a bash script from your terminal.
+Just run a bash script from your terminal or use the XL web GUI.

 ___